WEST AFRICA INITIATIVES

 special quilt, called "Master the Bed", to commemorate his graduation.
 My other son is about to enter college.”

-Liberia’s President, Ellen Johnson-Sirleaf, has made the uplifting of Liberia’s women a high priority of her Administration.
+Liberia’s former President, Ellen Johnson-Sirleaf, made the uplifting of Liberia’s women a high priority of her Administration.
 The President was pleased to learn about the Liberia’s Hope Quilting Initiative, when she was briefed about it, in May of 2007.

 Quageh’s and CEO’s Gratitude: